SCIENTAINMENT

 Project evaluation

-Projects for the «Scientainment» area of activity may be submitted at any time.
-For ongoing calls for projects the selection process lasts approximately six months, from submission of the project proposal (step one) to the decision on the project application (step two).
-The board of trustees reaches the grant-making decision at its quarterly plenary meeting on the basis of the support criteria and the strategic objectives of the area of activity.
-In exceptional cases, the project application can be approved directly after the first submission.
+The «Scientainment» area of activity is designed as an ongoing call for proposals.
+The selection process – from the submission of the project proposal (first stage) to the decision on the project application (second stage) – takes around six months.
+The Board of Trustees reaches the grant-making decision at its quarterly plenary meetings on the basis of the support criteria and the strategic objectives of the area of activity.
+In exceptional cases, the project proposal can be approved directly within three months of the initial submission.

 There is no procedure for appeals or applications for re-examination or reconsideration; no correspondence will be entered into regarding grant-making decisions.